liferay/liferay-docs/develop/tutorials/articles/150-web-services/04-registering-json-web-services.markdown

 Up to now, it's assumed that you want to expose most of your service methods, while hiding some specific methods (the *blacklist* approach).
 Sometimes, however, you want the opposite: to explicitly specify only the methods you want to expose (the *whitelist* approach).
-This is possible by specifying *manual mode* on the class-level annotation.
-Then it's up to you to annotate only those methods you want to expose.
-For example:
+This is possible by specifying a class-level annotation with *manual mode*.
+Then it's up to you to annotate only those methods you want to expose:

     @JSONWebService(mode = JSONWebServiceMode.MANUAL)
     public class SurfBoardServiceImpl extends SurfBoardServiceBaseImpl{